Futures Church: History

-Teachings and influence
+Beliefs

 The church teaches a "prosperity gospel", saying that people can have wealth on earth as well as in heaven.
-They suggest that adherents donate a tenth of their income to the church each month.
+They suggest that adherents donate a tenth of their income to the church each month based on the practice of tithing.
 The Paradise church had a total tax-free income of A$6.2 million in 2014, and assets of almost $20 million.

 Some political figures have connections with the church, including Andrew Evans who is father of current pastor Ashley Evans, a pastor at the prior Paradise Church for 30 years and was leader of the conservative Family First political party.
 Liberal Party of Australia foreign affairs minister Alexander Downer commented positively on the church's focus on God, the Bible and the message of Christ.
 Famous people who have attended Paradise include Channel 9 journalist Kate Collins and actress Debra Byrne.
 The church was also featured on A Current Affair, Compass, The Australian, and The Age.
 Peter Goers has commonly cited the church in rhetoric light.
 Apart from media interest, the church also has a television program which screens in different countries and recently started airing each Sunday on Channel 9.
 Paradise also utilises regular television and radio advertisement for marketing communications, particularly during the Christmas and Easter seasons.

 Ashley Evans has held the office of State President of Australian Christian Churches of South Australia and a previous member of the National Executive of the Australian Christian Churches.
 His wife Jane Evans has been influential as the national board member of charity Compassion Australia.